Brendaoduor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5.script displays first 10 lines of a file
 6.script displays the third line of a file
-7.script creates and adds content to non exixting file
+7.script creates and adds content to non exixting file 8.script writes the result of a command 'ls -la' into a file